 MISSOURI: Negro Leagues Baseball Museum, Kansas City (map)

-While COVID-19 forced the museum to change its plans around the 100th anniversary of the Negro Leagues last year, there's no better place to go to celebrate its 101st.
+While COVID-19 forced the museum to change its plans around the 100th anniversary of the Negro Leagues in 2020, there's no better place to go to celebrate its 101st.
 Just be sure to check its website for guidelines and protocols, as some exhibits are closed or have been modified to allow for social distancing.

 After viewing history, you can get a look at where it all started.
 Just two blocks away is the Paseo YMCA, the building where Rube Foster established the first Black baseball league in 1920.